tolgadevsec/PHP-Security-Cheatsheet/README.md

 ]]]]]]] )
 ```

-However, since this cookie attribute is relatively new, some older browser versions [do not support or only partially support](https://caniuse.com/#feat=same-site-cookie-attribute) this cookie attribute.

-Be also aware that the SameSite cookie attribute won't prevent request forgery attacks that occur on-site ([OSRF](https://portswigger.net/blog/on-site-request-forgery)).
+> The SameSite cookie attribute won't prevent request forgery attacks that occur on-site ([OSRF](https://portswigger.net/blog/on-site-request-forgery)).
+However, this type of request forgery is not so common and can be prevented with Anti-CSRF tokens as well.

 # Cross-Site Scripting
 > Server-side countermeasures will not be enough to prevent XSS attacks as certain types of XSS, such as DOM-based XSS,